pyjanitor-devs/pyjanitor/.github/pull_request_template.md

 - [INF]: Infrastructure-related contributions.

 Also, do not forget to tag the relevant issue here as well.

+Finally, as commits come in, don't forget to regularly rebase!
 -->

 # PR Description